Perfection is a trap.

-The best example for the subjective nature of perfection I can think of involves food.
-Ever sit down with friends or family for dinner and have one person think a meal is too salty and then someone else liberally add salt to their plate?
+The best example of the subjective nature of perfection I can think of involves food.
+Ever sit down with friends or family for dinner and have one person think a meal is too salty and then someone else liberally adds salt to their plate?
 Perfection is preference.

 Start thinking about perfection as “The best I could do in this situation given my skill set and available resources”.

-So if you want to start an online store, evaluate the resources you have available and where your skills are.
-Only have a smart phone camera and $5 in your checking account?
+If you want to start an online store, evaluate the resources you have available and where your skills are.
+Only have a smartphone camera and $5 in your checking account?
 Yeah, you can make a store with that.
-Sure, it may not fit your vision of perfection–but the goal is to get it done and move forward.
+Sure, it may not fit your vision of perfection, but the goal is to get it done and move forward.
 End the perfection paralysis.

-When you know you can do better, you still need to move onto the next project.
+When you know you can do better, you still need to move on to the next project.
 You will continue to improve with each project you start and finish.
 If you never finish your current project and just keep tweaking and tweaking and tweaking and tweaking, you deny yourself the opportunity to improve.
+(Read: Don’t let your art be too precious.)
 If you ignore resources you currently have because you know there are better resources out there that you don’t have access to, you force yourself to stay still.
 No progress.
 No forward momentum.

 No?
-Well, it’s not perfect, but you should still move onto the next project.
-Take the lessons you’ve learned from that piece of art and apply it to the next.
-There comes a time where you have to say “It’s good enough” and hit send.
+Well, it’s not perfect, but you should still move on to the next project.
+Take the lessons you’ve learned from that piece of art and apply them to the next.
+There comes a time when you have to say “It’s good enough” and hit send.

 Does perfection ever hold you back?
 Do you have any tips for other creators on how to move forward?
 I’d love to hear from you!